 We ensure that children learn and develop well and are kept healthy and safe.
-We promote teaching and learning to ensure children's 'school readiness' and give children a broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
+We promote teaching and learning that ensures children's 'school readiness' and gives children a broad range of knowledge and skills that provide the right foundation for good future progress through school and life.